 What We Do

-Always local in focus and based in personal relationship, Haley House has grown organically in response to the harsh realities of social inequality and injustice.
+Local in focus and based in personal relationship, Haley House has grown organically in response to the harsh realities of social inequality and injustice since 1966.
 We remain committed to the important work of nurturing community which inspires and supports lasting personal and societal transformation.
-Never abandoning our deep roots as a house of hospitality, Haley House today addresses basic human needs through four interconnected branches.
+Never abandoning our deep roots as a house of hospitality, Haley House today addresses basic human needs through five interconnected branches.

-Our soup kitchen, food pantry, elder meal, and clothing room in the South End is run entirely by the Live-In Community, volunteer staff in residence.
-We serve over 24,000 meals a year in the soup kitchen and distribute over 65,000 meals a year through the food pantry.
+Our soup kitchen, food pantry, elder meal, and clothing room in the South End are run entirely by the Live-In Community, volunteer staff in residence.
+We serve over 36,000 meals a year in the soup kitchen and distribute over 65,000 meals a year through the food pantry.

-Our Housing Program contains more than 100 units of permanent, affordable housing units scattered throughout our South End neighborhood.
+Our Housing Program contains more than 100 units of permanent, affordable housing scattered throughout the South End neighborhood.
 24 units are reserved for formerly homeless individuals who stay an average of 8.2 years.
 The remaining units are reserved for low-income families.

-Community and school-based garden partnerships that aim to encourage healthy lifestyles, build community, and contribute to healthy and local food access (Thornton Farm in Roxbury, McKinley Garden in the South End).
+Community and school-based farming partnerships encourage healthy lifestyles, build community, and contribute to healthy and local food access (Thornton Farm in Roxbury, McKinley Garden in the South End).

-- Take Back the Kitchen (TBK): An after-school program teaching health, nutrition, and culinary arts to over 300 youth each year.
+- Take Back the Kitchen (TBK): A program teaching health, nutrition, and culinary arts to over 400 young people each year.

 - Transitional Employment Program (TEP): Temporary employment coupled with individualized job-training and job-placement assistance for returning citizens (set to relaunch Fall 2020).